 Teachable offers three out-of-the-box templates you can use.
 Or, you can make your own certificate from scratch, as they are fully customizable with our block editor (rich text and Liquid/HTML blocks).

-When using one of our templates, you’ll have the ability to customize the copy and colors, plus add a course-specific logo and signature.
-A serial number is automatically added for authenticity as well.
+When using one of our templates, you’ll have the ability to customize the copy and colors.
+You can also add a course-specific logo and signature.
+We’ll even add in a serial number automatically for authenticity as well.

 If you choose to issue certificates manually, you’ll be responsible for deciding when certificates are sent out.
-This can be done by visiting the student’s profile, clicking the Enrollments tab, and selecting Issue Certificate from the Actions menu for the course.
+You can do this by visiting the student’s profile, clicking the Enrollments tab, and selecting Issue Certificate from the Actions menu for the course.
 This will send them an email with their certificate link.

 Want to learn more about generating certificates on Teachable?
 Check out our guide in the Knowledge Base.